 How do I get a license?

-Answer: The procedure for licensure differs according to whether you are applying "by examination" (that is, you need to take the national examination) or "by reciprocity" (that is, you are already licensed in another jurisdiction (state, U.S. territory or District of Columbia).
+Answer: The licensure procedurediffers based on whether you are applying “by examination” (that is, you need to take the national examination) or “by reciprocity” (that is, you are already licensed in another jurisdiction).
 It also depends on whether you are foreign-trained.
-For instructions, click the type of license you want to apply for: Physical Therapist, Physical Therapist Assistant, Athletic Trainer.
+For instructions, see the type of license you want to apply for: Physical Therapist, Physical Therapist Assistant, Athletic Trainer.

 Answer: For licensure as a Physical Therapist or Physical Therapist Assistant, you must pass the National Physical Therapy Examination (NPTE).
 The passing score is 600, the criterion-referenced score set by the Federation of State Boards of Physical Therapy.
 There is no examination on Delaware law and regulations, and the TOEFL is not required.
-For more information about the exam, including the Candidate Bulletin, click NPTE.
+For more information about the exam, including the Candidate Handbook, see NPTE.

 For licensure as an Athletic Trainer, you must pass the Board of Certification for the Athletic Trainer (BOC) examination.
-For information about the exam, click BOC exam eligibility.
+For information about the exam, see BOC exam eligibility.